protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

    - Benefits: Works for operators without previous data and mitigates rewarding operators when honest nodes are flagged.
    - Disadvantages: Operators will receive fewer rewards when small nodes are flagged.

 The second option is automatically excluded because it cannot be used for nodes without a good history of services.
 That leaves us with options 1 or 3.
 Option 1 is better for capital allocation, since it will lead to a higher share of rewards being distributed among the operators that are not flagged.
 On the other hand, option 3 avoids the lopsided incentives where the network is rewarded when honest nodes are flagged.
-However, since operator have no control over the fraud detection system, we feel that the simplicity of the option 1 design and the fact that leads to a higher capital distribution supplants the issues that may come when honest nodes are flagged.
+However, since operators have no control over the fraud detection system, we feel that the simplicity of the option 1 design and the fact that leads to a higher capital distribution supplants the issues that may come when honest nodes are flagged.

 :::warning